ubershmekel/caroushell/README.md

 ## UI

-The UI has layout looks like this:
+The UI layout looks like this:

 ```
 ⌛history2